lnalborczyk/phd_thesis/docs/03-chap3.md

 In order to overcome these difficulties, some authors have attempted to quantify state rumination and trait rumination more objectively, by recording physiological or neuroanatomical correlates of rumination [for a review, see @papageorgiou_physiological_2003].
 Peripheral physiological manifestations (e.g., pupil dilation, blood pressure, cardiac rhythm, cardiac variability) have been examined during induced or chronic rumination. @vickers_effects_2003 have observed an increase in systolic blood pressure after rumination induction, suggesting the involvement of the autonomic nervous system in rumination.
 Moreover, galvanic skin response has shown to be increased after a rumination induction, in highly anxious women [@sigmon_impact_2000].
 According to @papageorgiou_physiological_2003, disrupted autonomic activity could provide a reliable physiological correlate of rumination.
 In this line, @Key2008 have observed a diminution of the high-frequency component of heart rate variability (HF-HRV) after rumination induction in people with a low tendency to ruminate [see also @woody_brooding_2014].
 A consistent link between perseverative cognition and decreased HRV was also found in a meta-analysis conducted by @Ottaviani2015.
 Based on these positive results and on suggestions that labial EMG activity may accompany inner speech and therefore rumination, our aim was to examine facial EMG as a potential correlate of rumination and HRV as an index to examine concurrent validity.

-In addition to labial muscular activity, we also recorded forehead muscular activity (i.e., *frontalis* muscle) because of its implication in prototypical expression of sadness [e.g.,@ekman_facial_1978;@kohler_differences_2004], reactions to unpleasant stimuli [@Jancke1996], and anxiety or negative emotional state [@conrad_muscle_2007]^[The *corrugator supercilii* was another potential site, as it is sensitive to negative emotions.
+In addition to labial muscular activity, we also recorded forehead muscular activity (i.e., *frontalis* muscle) because of its implication in prototypical expression of sadness [e.g.,@ekman_facial_1978;@kohler_differences_2004], reactions to unpleasant stimuli [@Jancke1996], and anxiety or negative emotional state [@conrad_muscle_2007].^[The *corrugator supercilii* was another potential site, as it is sensitive to negative emotions.
 However, it has been claimed to be mostly activated for strong emotions such as fear/terror, anger/rage and sadness/grief [@ekman_facial_1978;@sumitsuji_electromyographic_1967].
 The rumination induction used in this study was designed to have participants self-reflect and brood over their failure at the I.Q. test.
 It was not meant to induce such strong emotions.
 Several studies have reported increased activity in the *frontalis* muscle at rest in anxious or generalized anxiety disorder patients [for a review, see @conrad_muscle_2007].
 We expected the type of emotional state induced by rumination to be closer to anxiety or worry than to strong emotions like fear, anger or grief.
-It was therefore more appropriate to record non-speech facial activity in the *frontalis* rather than in the *corrugator.*].
-Our hypothesis was that *frontalis* activity could be an accurate electromyographic correlate of induced rumination, as a negatively valenced mental process.
+It was therefore more appropriate to record non-speech facial activity in the *frontalis* rather than in the *corrugator.*] Our hypothesis was that *frontalis* activity could be an accurate electromyographic correlate of induced rumination, as a negatively valenced mental process.

 In this study, we were also interested in the effects of relaxation on induced rumination.
 Using a relaxation procedure targeted on muscles involved in speech production is a further way to test the reciprocity of the link between inner speech (verbal rumination) and orofacial muscle activity.
 If verbal rumination is a kind of action, then its production should be modulated in return by the effects of relaxation on speech effectors.
 This idea is supported by the results of (among others) @cefidekhanie_interaction_2014, who have observed substantial perturbations of inner speech production while participants had to realize forced movements of the articulators.